 Written by Robert E. Sheriff, MS, CIH, CSP, President and Henry P. Shotwell, Ph.D., CIH, Vice President

-There are a number of employees in our office who have itchy, watery eyes, nasal congestion, headaches, lethargy and trouble concentrating.
+There are a number of employees in our office who have itchy, watery eyes, nasal congestion, headaches, lethargy, and trouble concentrating.
 Most of the affected folks report they feel better at home and worse after they’ve been in the office for about an hour.
 We had the office tested for mold but nothing remarkable was found.
 What’s going on?
 Are you all asking, “if it isn’t mold, what is it?

 How can you identify the real cause?
 Well, you’ve already eliminated one of the most common sources of these symptoms: mold.
-We can eliminate the common cold or viruses, because your employees feel better outside the office and worse when they come back in again.
+We can eliminate the common cold or viruses because your employees feel better outside the office and worse when they come back in again.
 On-site, real-time measurements of oxygen, carbon monoxide and carbon dioxide levels will quickly reveal if these are the culprits.
-Other tests can be performed using direct reading instruments for mercury, volatile organic compounds (VOC’s), methane, hydrogen sulfide (sewer gas), metals.
+Other tests can be performed using direct-reading instruments for mercury, volatile organic compounds (VOC’s), methane, hydrogen sulfide (sewer gas), metals.
 Where flooding has occurred which may involve sewage, bacteria sampling is recommended.
 Collecting samples of the office air and examining for animal dander, fibers, pollen’s and chemicals will pinpoint any of these agents as the source of the complaint.
 Surface samples may also be useful in identifying possible sources.

 In the absence of any positive findings, the source of the problems could be an agent that has not hitherto been identified or suspected.
 It is also possible that the complaints stem from Mass Psychogenic Illness.
 Our experience in this field, however, suggests that these last two potential causes are rarely encountered.
 In the absence of any specific causes, a general range of tests is advisable.
-This includes mold, other particulates/dusts, carbon monoxide, carbon dioxide, VOC’s, temperature and relative humidity.
+This includes mold, other particulates/dust, carbon monoxide, carbon dioxide, VOCs, temperature, and relative humidity.
 This can often be significant to identify the problem.
 If not, it often suggests other tests that may be needed.